 - TNT: This Tube – NoTube technology is why the Mezcal can be used to ride with or without tubes.
 It is amongst the best casing options for MTB from the manufacturer.
 TNT is a complete package that equips the tire with compounds deemed ideal for best performance and unforgiving protection for the sidewall.

 - XC trail: Mezcal comes in the strongest casing offered by Vittoria.
-An extra layer of 120 TPI nylon is used to reinforce the original nylon 120 TPI casing so that the tire is more protected from punctures.
-Thanks to the Tubeless-ready construction, Mezcal can maintain a lighter weight.
+An extra layer of 120 TPI nylon used to reinforce the original nylon 120 TPI casing so that the tire is more protected from punctures.
+Thanks to the Tubeless-ready construction, Mezcal is able to maintain a lighter weight.
 The tread uses Graphene 2.0 in combination with the premium 4C technology.
 The Aramid beads ensure that clinching is optimized.

 - 4C: Vittoria’s patented 4C technology has been used on the Mezcal.
 Thanks to this extrusion process, a single tread on the tire can use 4 unique compounds.
-At the base of the tread, we can find the harder compounds so that they can keep the Mezcal stable, protected from punctures while cutting down resistance while taking corners.
-On the surface of the tread, we can find the softer compounds that help the center tread to hold on better during climbs and braking.
-Even if conditions are wet, the grip never falters inside the side knobs.
+At the base of the tread, we can find the harder compounds so that they can keep the Mezcal stable and protected from punctures while cutting down resistance on the corners.
+On the surface of the tread we can find the softer compounds that help the center tread to hold on better during climbs and braking.
+Even if conditions are wet, grip never falters inside the side knobs.

 - Graphene 2.0: This is the rubber compound that has been used on the Mezcal where nano-particles have enhanced all tire properties by filling up the empty spaces between the molecules of the rubber compound.
-Mezcal, therefore, is more resistant to punctures, lasts longer, and rolls faster.
-What is great here is that even when the trails are running wet or damp, Mezcal will always have an uncompromising grip.
+Mezcal therefore is more resistant to punctures, lasts longer, and rolls faster.
+What is great here is even when the trails are running wet or damp, Mezcal will always have an uncompromising grip.

 - Tread design: The center tread of the Mezcal here has a ridge that is much more defined.
-This design enhances rolling speed and fluidity when the Mezcal is used on tracks that are typically fast and allow the rider to shoot straight.
+This design enhances rolling speed and fluidity on tracks that are typically fast and allow the rider to shoot straight.
 The profile of the center knobs is uniquely low but compact to facilitate faster rolling and reduce wear.
-They are alternated in perfect symmetry on the tire’s center.
+They are alternated in perfect symmetry.
 While taking corners, these center knobs flex right or left, as per the action of the rider.
 The side knobs here are more than capable, which is exhibited by the consistent grip they are known to offer while climbing uphill and coming to a complete stop.

 To verify the manufacturer’s claim that Vittoria Mezcal suits all conditions, we carried out our field runs during the dry, hot Californian summer.
-Classified as a fast-rolling tire, it performed rather well while we were taking on the foothill loops near our office.
-Consistency with the Mezcal was another noticeable positive, owing to the knobs and these low profiles.
+Classified as a tire that is fast-rolling, it performed rather well while we were taking on the foothill loops near our office.
+Consistency with the Mezcal was another noticeable positive, owing to the knobs and their low profiles.
 While we were taking sweeping turns with a much larger radius, Mezcal lived up to its reputation again.
 We pushed it to its limit by leaning progressively during the turns until the tire finally broke loose.
 The remarkably consistent performance allowed us to dive into slides.
-As we were able to run the Mezcal at lower pressure, the tire delivered the best performance to glide us through rick graders that were rather chunky.
+As we were able to run the Mezcal at lower pressure, the tire delivered the best performance to glide us through thick rocks that were rather chunky.
 The four compound mixtures for rubber ensured consistent grip and increased the service lifespan of the Mezcal too.